rreezN/Social_Artists/content/_index.md

 Since the clustering coefficient for the hip-hop network is approximately 100x larger than the coefficient for the random network, we conclude that clusters are indeed present.

-This primes us to believe that we can discover interesting relations between the artists, which will be useful when finding hip hop communities later.
-But first lets dive into the text analysis of the artists.

-## **Assortativity text**
+### **Assortativity and Disassortativity**
+To get an understanding of the tendencies of the relations in the network, we investigated the assortativity and disassortativity of the network.
-The assortativity and disassortivity of a network is the tendency of a network to be divided into hubs where each of the hubs can be connected to each other if it is assortative.
-Otherwise it is the case that the hubs avoid linking to each other but instead link to other small degree nodes there is disatortivity.
+The assortativity and disassortativity measure of a network is the inclination of a network to be divided into hubs where each of the hubs are connected to each other if it is assortative.
+Otherwise, if it is the case that the hubs avoid linking to each other but instead link to other small degree nodes, then there is disassortativity.

 The
 <a href="https://en.wikipedia.org/wiki/Assortativity" target="_blank">assortativity coefficient</a>.
 can be calculated as
 $$r=\frac{\sum_{jk}kj(e_{jk}-q_jq_k)}{\sigma^2_q}$$
-where \\(r\in[-1,1]\\)); \\(q_k\\) is the distribution of the remaining degree i.e. the edges leaving the node that do not connect the pair, it is expressed in terms of the degree distribution $p_k$ as shown further above; \\(\sigma_q\\) is the distribution of \\(q_k\\); \((e_{jk}\)) is the joint probability distribution of the remaining degrees of the two vertices _j_ and _k_ i.e. the fraction of edges connecting nodes of degree _j_ and _k_.
+where \\(r\in[-1,1]\\); \\(q_k\\) is the distribution of the remaining degree i.e. the edges leaving the node that do not connect the pair, it is expressed in terms of the degree distribution \((p_k\)) as shown further above; \\(\sigma_q\\) is the distribution of \\(q_k\\); \\(e_{jk}\\) is the joint probability distribution of the remaining degrees of the two vertices _j_ and _k_ i.e. the fraction of edges connecting nodes of degree _j_ and _k_.

 For our graph we get an assortativity coefficient
 $$r=0.357$$
-This means that the hip-hop network is structured in such a way that the people who are “hubs” tend to connect to each other.
+This means that the hip-hop network is structured in such a way that the people who are “hubs”, meaning they are popular in the network, tend to connect to each other.
-This means that for instance the popular hip-hop hoppers tend to connect with other popular hip-hoppers who are also hubs.
+This means that, for instance, the popular hip-hop hoppers tend to connect with other popular hip-hoppers who are also hubs.
 In this fashion, many of the groups only have sparse connections between them through the hubs.

-# **Text**
+These findings prime us to believe that we can discover interesting relations between the artists, which will be useful when investigating hip hop communities later.
+But first, let us dive into the text analysis of the artists.

+# **Text: analysing artists' Wiki pages**
 Even though the pages of Wikipedia are inherently neutral by design, it is still relevant to study how the sentiment and wording of some hip-hoppers relate.